Responsible Tenant Reward

 The 2019 reward

-We wrote to all residents who were eligible for the 2019 reward week commencing 25 November.
-Nearly nine out of 10 tenants who are eligible for this year's reward have qualified.
+Nearly 9 out of 10 tenants who are eligible for last year's reward qualified.
 Congratulations and thank you - as the more responsible tenants we have, the more money we can invest in improving homes and neighbourhoods.

 Keep it on your account

-If you've qualified, it's really important to keep your reward on your rent account.
+If you've qualified, it's important to keep your reward on your rent account.
 Should you move on to Universal Credit or have a change in your personal circumstances.
-It will help you to keep on track with your rent payments.
+It will help you to keep track of your rent payments.

-If you’re worried about paying your rent or getting in arrears, talk to us and we’ll try to help.
+If you're worried about paying your rent or getting rent arrears, talk to us, and we'll try to help.